oumaimaAINIYANITS22K/Booking-system---Phase-2/README.md

 # 📌 MD5 Hash Cracking Progress Report

 ## 📝 Overview
-This report documents the step-by-step process of cracking MD5 password hashes using **Hashcat, online decryption services, and wordlist-based attacks**.
-The objective was to recover plaintext passwords from a set of hashed credentials.
+This report documents the process of cracking MD5 password hashes using **Hashcat with fast wordlist-based attacks and online decryption services**.
+The objective was to recover plaintext passwords **only using methods that finish in a few minutes**.

-Initially, **Hashcat was used with wordlists and brute-force attacks**, but as the process progressed, it became evident that **some hashes required an unreasonable amount of time to crack**—with estimates reaching up to **33 years** in some cases.
-As a result, **online hash lookup services were used to speed up the process**, leading to multiple successful cracks.
+**Brute-force and long-duration attacks were excluded**, as some estimated cracking times reached **years or even decades**.
+Instead, the focus remained on **quick wordlist attacks** and **hash lookup services**.

 ---